Models of PA: when two elements are necessarily order automorphic: Somewhat rigid order

 Recalling Definition \ref{a6}(2) \begin{theorem} If $M_1$ is 2-o.r. and $M_1 \rest \{<\},M_2 \rest \{<\}$ are isomorphic \then \, $M_1,M_2$ are almost $\{<,+\}$-isomorphic. \end{theorem}

 \begin{remark} 1) We have not said ``by the same isomorphism".

-2) The assumption is too strong to be true but it makes sense for weaker versions of PA, see \ref{k13} and part of the proof serves as proof to \ref{b15} so indirectly serves \ref{b13}. \end{remark}
+2) The assumption is too strong to be true for models of full $\PA$.
+But it makes sense for weaker versions of PA, see \ref{k13} and part of the proof serves as proof to \ref{b15} so indirectly serves \ref{b13}. \end{remark}

 \begin{question} Are $M_1,M_2$ isomorphic \when \, (the main case is $\ell = 3$): \mn \begin{enumerate} \item[$(a)$] $M_1,M_2$ are isomorphic as linear orders \sn \item[$(b)$] $M_1$ is $\ell$-o.r. \end{enumerate} \end{question}